What is the S&P 500 and why does it matter to traders?

 Buy shares in companies listed on the S&P 500

-As we’ve said, the S&P 500 includes many of the world’s largest companies and counts many well know global companies among its constituents.
-These companies can be traded directly via our platform.
+The S&P 500 includes many of the world’s largest companies and counts many well-known global names among its constituents.
+These companies can be traded directly via our platform, depending on your trading approach.

 S&P 500 futures and options

-Investors and traders can also choose to trade S&P 500 futures contracts or CFDs (contracts for difference).
-This essentially involves betting on where the S&P 500 index will be at a particular point in the future, and investors do not take ownership of the underlying assets.
-These trades are normally carried out on margin – with traders putting forward a certain amount of capital and borrowing the rest from their broker, which increases the risk/reward proposition.
-This can also be done with individual companies like Apple and Facebook.
+Another way to gain exposure is through S&P 500 futures contracts or CFDs (contracts for difference).
+These allow traders to speculate on where the index will be at a particular point in the future, without taking ownership of the underlying assets.
+Depending on your strategy, trading can be carried out on margin, with traders putting forward a certain amount of capital and borrowing the rest from their broker, which increases the risk/reward proposition.